Jeff Grubb

-Jeff Grubb (born August 27, 1957) is an author who writes novels, short stories, and comics and a computer and role-playing game designer in the fantasy genre.
+Jeff Grubb (born August 27, 1957) is an author of novels, short stories, and comics, as well as a computer and role-playing game designer in the fantasy genre.
 Grubb worked on the Dragonlance campaign setting under Tracy Hickman, and the Forgotten Realms setting with Ed Greenwood.
 His written works include The Finder's Stone Trilogy, the Spelljammer and Jakandor campaign settings, and contributions to Dragonlance and the computer game Guild Wars Nightfall (2006).

 Personal life

 Grubb was born in Pittsburgh, Pennsylvania.
-He met Kate Novak in high school, and married her in 1983.
+He met Kate Novak in high school and married her in 1983.
 His first year of employment involved work with air pollution control devices.

 Beginnings in role-playing games

 Grubb became a wargaming enthusiast during his high school years.
 He started to play Avalon Hill wargames including PanzerBlitz and Blitzkrieg, and the SPI game, Frigate.